viniciusnevescosta/still-orbit-theme/docs/palette.md

 | `magenta-850` | `oklch(30.9% 0.038 0.5)` |
 | `magenta-900` | `oklch(26.5% 0.031 2.2)` |
 | `magenta-950` | `oklch(21.8% 0.021 8.8)` |

-## Suggested usage

-- Use **Mist** for editorial pages, portfolio pages, blogs, and product surfaces that need softness.
-- Use **Night** for immersive layouts, hero sections, dashboards, and cinematic presentations.
-- Keep accent usage restrained.
-The theme works best when the interface stays mostly neutral and uses warm tones sparingly.